7mind/izumi/doc/microsite/src/main/tut/distage/basics.md

 // declare a configuration axis for our components

 object Style extends Axis {
-  case object AllCaps extends AxisValueDef case object Normal extends AxisValueDef
+  case object AllCaps extends AxisChoiceDef case object Normal extends AxisChoiceDef
 }

 // Declare a module with several implementations of Greeter